 It typically takes about a week for flatwound strings on a bass guitar to break in, but once the strings are well-worn, the bass guitar will sound amazing.
 The strings will become more flexible and easier to play during this time.
 During the first few days of use, the strings may feel stiff and unresponsive, but as the strings begin to break in, the instrument’s tone will become richer and fuller.

 How String Gauge and Setup Impact Tone and Playability

 String gauge and setup are really important to your instrument’s playability.
 The flatwound tones you hear on older recordings are often (but not always) a very heavy gauge.
 Still made today, this heavy gauge (.052-.110) is really its own animal.
 They have very high string tension, which produces a unique sound.

 Many medium gauge options are available that provide manageable tension and feel without sacrificing that classic flatwound tone.
 Some popular light gauge flatwound strings are also on the market (.043-.104).
 They have the warmth and percussiveness of flats but are flexible with lower tension.

 If you’re trying flatwound strings for the first time, you may need to adjust the setup of your bass because of the potential for higher string tension.

 When to Use Flatwound Strings

-This post is by Tim Marks, a Green Hills Guitar Studio bass guitar instructor.
+This post is by Tim Marks, a bass instructor at Green Hills Guitar Studio in Nashville, TN.